 '''

-./configure --with-xemacs='C:/Program Files/XEmacs/bin/xemacs' \
+--infodir='C:/Program Files/Emacs/info' \

 --with-texmf-dir='C:/localtexmf'

 '''

-The commands above are examples for common usage.
+The commands above is example for common usage.
 More on configuration options can be found in the detailed installation instructions below.

 If the configuration script failed to find all required programs, make sure that these programs are in your system path and add directories containing the programs to the PATH environment variable if necessary.
 Here is how to do that in W2000/XP: